 1) Rat Chew Card Counts 2017, 2018, 2019

 Pest Free Kaipātiki has these preliminary chew card results for rats in 2019:

 Click on the image above to see the chew card results for rats from 2017 to 2019.

 2) Bird Counts 2019

 Pest Free Kaipātiki Restoration Society is committed to protecting and enhancing all forms of our native biodiversity through pest control and restoration.
 Birds are at the top of most people's list when they think of making our neighbourhoods a wildlife haven.
-This year, we incorporated 5MBC's into the Citizen Science Programme.
+In 2019 we incorporated 5MBC's into the Citizen Science Programme.
 The aim each year will be to encourage as many people as possible to create a monitoring point in their backyard or a reserve - and do a 5 five minute bird count there during Citizen Science Month.
 PFK will collect the results each year and feed this information back to the community.

 Bird Photography Challenges